Coleridge-Initiative/RCGraph/README.md

 the same partition names from the previous workflow step, to make errors easier to trace and troubleshoot.

+See the `misses_step2.txt` file which reports the title of each publication that failed every API lookup.

 ### Step 3: Gather the PDFs, etc.